mattdw/basilisk/README.md

 The idea for this project came from Chas Emerick who suggested to resource and proxy cache driven model to me.

-Thanks to the following for their feedback and and knowledge:
+Thanks to the following for their feedback and knowledge:

  * Anthony Grimes
  * Alan Malloy